KOVR: The Mount Diablo years

-As an independent station without network affiliation, the program schedule was heavy with local programming.
+As an independent station without network affiliation (but with a secondary link with DuMont, primarily for NFL games and Life Is Worth Living), the program schedule was heavy with local programming.
 Lynn Taylor hosted a talent show, a weeknight "Do It Yourself" show, and a teen program.
 Sportscaster Bob Fouts began commuting to Stockton from San Francisco to host a sports show, leaving KGO-TV in that city, and regional news coverage and a bingo program were also slated.
 Art Finley hosted an afternoon children's program, Toonytown, on the station for several years before moving to San Francisco's KRON-TV.

 By 1955, the station had opened offices in San Francisco, where at one point it was proposed that NBC might try to affiliate with or purchase KOVR given discord with KRON-TV, its San Francisco affiliate, and a desire by NBC to own its San Francisco outlet.
-It attempted to move its main operation from Stockton to San Francisco, a proposal denied by the FCC as stripping Stockton of its lone VHF television station and being unnecessary given the number of television channels allotted to the Bay Area, though the company did announce it would add a studio in San Francisco on a secondary basis.
+An attempt to move its main operation from Stockton to San Francisco was denied by the FCC as it would have stripped Stockton of its lone very high frequency (VHF) television station and there were already several television channels allotted to the Bay Area.
+The company did announce it would add a studio in San Francisco on a secondary basis.
 This studio was located in the Mark Hopkins Hotel, where the San Francisco offices were also relocated.
 In December 1955, Variety magazine reported that CBS, which coveted a VHF owned-and-operated station to serve San Francisco but had affiliate KPIX-TV there instead, was bidding on KOVR.